Shawnee: 17th century

-Europeans reported encountering the Shawnee over a wide geographic area.
-One of the earliest mentions of the Shawnee may be a 1614 Dutch map showing some Sawwanew located just east of the Delaware River.
-Later 17th-century Dutch sources also place them in this general location.
-Accounts by French explorers in the same century usually located the Shawnee along the Ohio River, where the French encountered them on forays from eastern Canada and the Illinois Country.
+Europeans reported encountering the Shawnee across a wide geographic area.
+One of the earliest possible references to the Shawnee appears on a 1614 Dutch map depicting a group identified as Sawwanew located just east of the Delaware River.
+Later 17th-century Dutch sources also place them in this general region.
+Accounts by French explorers from the same century more commonly situated the Shawnee along the Ohio River, where they were encountered during French expeditions originating from eastern Canada and the Illinois Country.

-Based on historical accounts and later archaeology, John E. Kleber describes Shawnee towns by the following:A Shawnee town might have from forty to one hundred bark-covered houses similar in construction to Iroquois longhouses.
-Each village usually had a meeting house or council house, perhaps sixty to ninety feet long, where public deliberations took place.
+Based on historical accounts and later archaeological evidence, John E. Kleber describes Shawnee towns as follows:"A Shawnee town might have from forty to one hundred bark-covered houses similar in construction to Iroquois longhouses.
+Each village usually had a meeting house or council house, perhaps sixty to ninety feet long, where public deliberations took place."

-According to one English colonial legend, some Shawnee were descended from a party sent by Chief Opechancanough, ruler of the Powhatan Confederacy of 1618–1644, to settle in the Shenandoah Valley.
-The party was led by his son, Sheewa-a-nee.
-Edward Bland, an explorer who accompanied Abraham Wood's expedition in 1650, wrote that in Opechancanough's day, there had been a falling-out between the Chawan chief and the weroance of the Powhatan (also a relative of Opechancanough's family).
-He said the latter had murdered the former.
-The Shawnee were "driven from Kentucky in the 1670s by the Iroquois of Pennsylvania and New York, who claimed the Ohio valley as hunting ground to supply its fur trade.
-In 1671, the colonists Batts and Fallam reported that the Shawnee were contesting control of the Shenandoah Valley with the Haudenosaunee Confederacy (Iroquois) in that year and were losing.
+According to English colonial legend, some Shawnee were believed to descend from a party sent by Chief Opechancanough, ruler of the Powhatan Confederacy from 1618 to 1644, to settle in the Shenandoah Valley.
+This party was reportedly led by his son, Sheewa-a-nee.
+Edward Bland, an explorer who accompanied Abraham Wood's expedition in 1650, wrote that during Opechancanough's lifetime there had been a conflict between a Chawan chief and a weroance of the Powhatan, who was also a relative of Opechancanough's family.
+Bland stated that the latter had murdered the former.
+The Shawnee were later "driven from Kentucky in the 1670s by the Iroquois of Pennsylvania and New York, who claimed the Ohio valley as hunting ground to supply its fur trade.
+In 1671, the colonists Batts and Fallam reported that the Shawnee were contesting control of the Shenandoah Valley with the Haudenosaunee Confederacy (Iroquois) and were losing that contest.